duceppemo/VCFs_to_SNP_alignment/README.md

 ## Test
 Use files bundled with dependencies to test.
 Make working directory that containing VCFs and call script.
 With the command above your script should be in your PATH.

+For list of options:

+    $ script2.py -h

+For example if running bovis VCF, run the following:

     $ script2.py -s bovis

 Debug with